shoemoney/Pancakeswap-Prediction-Bot-September-2022/README.md

-# [HOT🔥UPDATE V2] 🎰 PancakeSwap is afraid of this!
+# [UPDATE V2.02] PancakeSwap is afraid of this!
 This bot is a casino winner

-This bot wins almost every 5 minute BNB-USD option on PancakeSwap Prediction.
+This bot wins almost evey 5 minute BNB-USD option on PancakeSwap Prediction.

 Now it works with PancakePredictionV2.